Face coverings protect our entire community from COVID-19

 - Ski masks with holes for the nose or mouth

-- Masks that have a one-way valve designed for easier breathing (the valves are often a raised plastic disk about the size of a quarter, on the front or side of the mask)
+- Masks that have a one-way valve designed for easier breathing (often a raised plastic disk about the size of a quarter, on the front or side of the mask)

 Keep it clean

-If you’re outside your home and your face covering gets wet, keep wearing it.
-It will still protect others.
+If you’re outside your home and your face covering gets wet, have another face covering ready to replace it.

 Face coverings should be washed frequently.
-Ideally, wash them after each use and have a dedicated laundry bag or bin.
+Ideally, wash them after each use in the warmest water possible and dry on the highest heat setting and leave in the dryer until completely dry.

 Clean your hands before and after touching your face, or face coverings.